ZaubererMD/md_api_client_sh/README.md

 # md_api_client_sh
 Command line client for [md_api_server](https://github.com/ZaubererMD/md_api_server) written in bash.

-I developed this simple script to log measurements of sensors attached to a Raspberry Pi on my server.
+This was developed to allow a raspberry pi to transmit data collected from a collection of sensors to my [md_api_server](https://github.com/ZaubererMD/md_api_server) instance.

 ## Dependencies
 Install all dependencies: